erik/lastcast/README.rst

 ``lastcast`` uses a Docker volume in order to link the configuration file into the container.

-Make sure to pass an absolute path to the ``-v`` argument.

 .. code:: bash

-   $ configPath=/path/to/your/lastcast.toml
+   # Path to configuration file.
+Make sure to use an absolute path.
+   export CONFIG_PATH=/path/to/your/lastcast.toml

-   $ docker pull rkprc/lastcast
+   docker pull rkprc/lastcast

+   docker run -it                   \
+     --net=host                     \
+     --name lastcast                \
+     -v $CONFIG_PATH:/lastcast.toml \
+     rkprc/lastcast

+   # If you need to generate a config file, run the wizard:
-   $ docker run -it --net=host --name lastcast -v $configPath:/lastcast.toml rkprc/lastcast:latest
+   docker run -it                   \
+     --net=host                     \
+     -v $CONFIG_PATH:/lastcast.toml \
+     rkprc/lastcast                 \
+     lastcast --wizard

 No Chromecast devices found?
 ----------------------------